 Questions, Comments, Ideas?
 Sue Ann welcomes inquiries by email firstname.lastname@example.org, or phone calls to 480.982.1336.

-Sue Ann Dickey is an Arboretum annualmember and Arizona State Parks volunteer who is donating her time coaching these workshops as a BTA fundraiser.
-Dickey welcomes inquiries from enrollees who are unable to commit to three days in a row, but who would like to be contacted about future art workshops during 2015; including classes that may be scheduled in the East Valley.
+Sue Ann Dickey is an Arboretum annualmember and Arizona State Parks volunteer.
+She welcomes inquiries from enrollees who are unable to commit to three days in a row, but who would like to be contacted about future art workshops during 2015; including classes that may be scheduled in the East Valley.

 Sue Ann Dickey was also the featured artist of 2013's Gold Canyon Art Festival; her poster design is shown at right.

 Q. What do you enjoy about teaching beginners to paint?

 A. Their enthusiasm.
 I love to see them keep that alive; painting is supposed to be fun!

 A. My students know: "it's just paint."
 And they don't have to be skilled at drawing to become a confident painter.
 I've always thought it crazy that drawing is required at university level before you are allowed to take painting classes.
 In the beginning workshop, I provide the sketches so no one measures or lifts a pencil.
 We start with the basics: how to adjust the easel, what different brushes do - and don't do -, practice strokes, and what the labels on the paint tubes convey.
 Simplify!

 A. Absolute beginners-to-intermediate painters who want a no-stress environment to fill in some blanks that were missed; to refresh or re-introduce themselves to their tools, and practice their technique.